PanPraescribens/primitive-survival/README.md

 <h3>Introduction</h3>

 Here's the thing:  I'm a huge fan of Vintage Story and especially its <i>Wilderness Survival</i> mode.
 I also have a keen interest in real life primitive survival.
 This mod is my attempt to to meld the two to provide you with a more realistic early game experience.
-There's still a lot of testing to be done so...
+It also adds some new things to keep you busy at any point during the game.

 <h3>Basics</h3>

 The handbook now contains relatively complete instructions for this mod.
-Look under <b>Guides - Primitve Survival: Quick Start Guide</b>.
+Look under <b>Guides - Primitive Survival: Quick Start Guide</b>.

 <img src="docs/handbook.png" alt="Handbook" height="400px">

 A couple of items that are essential for this mod are <b>stakes</b> (used to build weir traps and snares) and <b>cordage</b> (used to make limb lines, trotlines, fish baskets, and snares).
+Stakes also make a good fence to protect you early on (think "boma").

 <h4>Stake <i>(Shapeless)</i></h4>
 <img src="docs/stake-shapeless.png" alt="Stake" height="150px">